 In cases of the duplex renal system, the lower moiety is more commonly affected, and in this case, ureterovesical reflux is likely to be found and can be diagnosed using voiding cystourethrogram (VCUG).

 Common symptoms in older children:

 - Periodic abdominal pain (loin pain), usually after diuresis

 - Uncommonly, abdominal mass, or hematuria secondary to infection

 Similarly, adults present with symptoms similar to those in the pediatric age group; however, hematuria and chronic loin pain are commonly seen.
 Usually, it is associated with increased fluid intake, diuresis, as tea and coffee.

 On examination, patients will have chronic loin tenderness in association with hematuria; other signs of pyelonephritis might be present as well, like fever and rigors.

-All patients who have symptoms of UPJO should have a full set of blood, including complete blood count, kidney function tests, including creatinine, GFR, and BUN.
+All patients who have symptoms of ureteropelvic junction obstruction (UPJO) should have a full set of blood, including complete blood count, kidney function tests, including creatinine, GFR, and BUN.
 Patients will present with high levels of creatinine and decreased GFR, in case of infection, leukocytosis can be seen.
 A urine sample should be sent for analysis and culture as recurrent urinary tract infections are commonly seen in these patients.